Fabulani/xplorer/README.md

 **NOTE:** except for the labyrinthe, this will load the world without spawning the robot.
 To add a robot, go to the `Insert` tab and add a `turtlebot` to the world.

+**NOTE2:** the labyrinth is intentionally called labyrinthe, as it was made in France.

 ## Creating new worlds

 The `gazebo` container can be used to create new worlds and models.
 Follow the following steps: